 - Stalking; and

 The good news is that these are charges that can be difficult to prove.
-An experienced California criminal lawyer may be able to keep you from getting convicted.
+An experienced criminal defense lawyer may be able to keep you from getting convicted.
 Alternatively, he or she may be able to negotiate a plea bargain to a non-removable offense.

 But such plea bargains can be a bit tricky.
-Some crimes of domestic violence also count as aggravated felonies or crimes of moral turpitude in California and other states.
+Some crimes of domestic violence also count as aggravated felonies or crimes of moral turpitude and other states.
 Pleading guilty to one of these offenses can lead to both mandatory deportation and inadmissibility.

 - 1. The U.S. Immigration and Nationality Act and domestic violence